-There is currently 1 daily bus services from Chiang Mai to Chiang Khong which you can book online.
+There is currently 1 bus service a day from Chiang Mai to Chiang Khong available to book online.

 |Chiang Mai||Chiang Khong||Ticket||Service||Company|

 - The journey by bus from Chiang Mai to Chiang Khong is scheduled to take 6 hours 55 minutes.

 Buy Tickets from Chiang Mai to Chiang Khong